Science under the Sea 2014

 As a leader in marine science education and research, Southern Cross University's National Marine Science Centre (NMSC) aims to promote greater awareness of the marine environment and scientific processes during National Science Week.
 The 'Science under the Sea' 2014 event will be held over three days at two major shopping areas in Coffs Harbour and at Southern Cross University's National Marine Science Centre.

-In its forth year, 'Science under the Sea - 2014' will pique interest and understanding of the marine environment through a series of 'hands-on' activities, displays and presentations and will include:
+In its fourth year, 'Science under the Sea - 2014' will pique interest and understanding of the marine environment through a series of 'hands-on' activities, displays and presentations and will include:

 'The acid test – ocean acidification': This activity will explore the effects of climate change and ocean acidification on ocean communities through a display stand and through presentations by researchers based at the NMSC.
 Participants will gain an understanding of the processes at work and have the opportunity to observe effects on organisms due to ocean acidification by digital microscopic observation.